LITUATUI/pushevs.com/content/posts/pedro/2024-08-06-price-of-ev-battery-cells-continues-to-fall-in-china.md

 As expected, the price of EV battery cells continues to fall in China.

-Let's take a look to the average price of EV (Electric Vehicles) and ESS (Energy Storage System) battery cells in China.
+Let's take a look to the average price of EV (Electric Vehicle) and ESS (Energy Storage System) battery cells in China.

 #### EV battery cells (July 2024)